 European Gardens and Chelsea Flower Show Tour- CFE

-On this exclusive tour we tour The Netherlands, France and England and visit unique and special places, not just those on the standard tourist route, and as the fun of touring includes meeting new people, our small tour groups are ideal.
-Our itinerary, proven by us over 26 years, combines the very best of the European spring shows and gardens - you are in for the treat of a lifetime.
+On this exclusive trip, we tour The Netherlands, France and England and visit unique and special places, not just those on the standard tourist route, and as the fun of touring includes meeting new people, our small tour groups are ideal.
+Our itinerary, proven by us over 28 years, combines the very best of the European spring shows and gardens - you are in for the treat of a lifetime.

 The Keukenhof Tulip Gardens will astound you with 8 million bulbs planted over 32 hectares.
 See inspirational gardens and dazzling pavilions which feature superb flower displays along with new varieties and other attractions.
 There is simply colour galore!